softwaregroup-bg/ut-run/microservices.md

         (implementationApi) => (function utModule1({param1, param2}) {
             // param1, param2 are values from then current configuration, under utModule1.*
             // the functions returned by layers will receive configuration
-            // from utModule1 subkeys corresponding to the layer name return {
+            // from utModule1 sub-keys corresponding to the layer name return {
                 //  layer function will receive parameters param1, param2
                 // with values from then current configuration, under utModule1.layer1.*